 People were happy with the care and support they received.
 They told us they liked the staff and said they were really kind and they were well looked after.
-Comments included "The staff are all lovely, they are kind and willing and helpful" and "They [staff] have fun with me as well and we have little jokes and laughs all day long" Relatives said they were very happy with the care and support provided and said staff looked after people well.
-One family member said "It is so lovely we couldn't ask for anything better."
+Comments included "The staff make me laugh and have jokes with me" and "They [staff] help me with my shower and choosing the right clothes."
+Relatives said they were very happy with the care and support provided and said staff looked after people well.
+Comments included "First class care and support" and "All the staff are lovely and make us feel really welcome."